Haiku Word Choices

 with raisin bread

-Instead, maybe including a Japanese word would better place the scene in Japan.
+Instead, maybe including a Japanese word would keep it punchy and also better place the scene in Japan.
 Like this:

 gomi day